KurtisRobinson/CSGOHeatmap2/README.md

 1. MongoDB for data storage.
 Database may not run if not enough space.
-Create Folder data and db folder on current disk to store data.
+Create Folder data and db folder on current disk to store data E.g. C:/data/db .
 Navigate to Sample Match JSON file and enter terminal commands. mongoimport --db csstats --collection sample_match --jsonArray sample_improved.json mongod